Druuxd/Discord-Bot/README.md

 ## Credits

-This project was developed by *Darius Andrei*.
+This project was developed by Darius Andrei.

 ## Disclaimer

-This bot is developed for educational purposes and is not affiliated with MyAnimeList or Discord.
+Lurk is an educational project and is not affiliated with MyAnimeList or Discord.